Things To Do

 As an alternative, to driving, it is possible to park in Williams, AZ, 60 miles south of the park, (on Interstate 40), take Grand Canyon Railway, and not have to deal with busy summer traffic and finding a parking place.

-During the seaso, the train departs Williams daily at 9:30 am, arrives in Grand Canyon Village at 11:45 am, then departs the village at 3:30 pm, and arrives back in Williams at 5:45 pm.
+During the season, the train departs Williams daily at 9:30 am, arrives in Grand Canyon Village at 11:45 am, then departs the village at 3:30 pm, and arrives back in Williams at 5:45 pm.

-North Rim - CLOSED for the Winter
+The North Rim is CLOSED for the Winter

 main entrance to a rustic wood building with the roof being supported by massive limestone columns.
 12 steps with handrailings rise from street level up to the entrance doors.